nens/nens-meta/README.md

 Anyway, just calling `tox` will run the "lint" and "py311" action (by default).

 TODO: generate it.

+TODO: add tox to the `requirements.txt` and just run it inside the virtualenv?
+Then no extra install is needed.
+The requirements.txt should be pretty small anyway as most of the dependencies ought to be in `pyproject.toml`.
+Perhaps attract a bit of attention to `tox -e dependencies`?

 ## Pre-commit (for all projects)